trustpilot/kafka-connect-dynamodb/README.md

 Prior our development we found only one existing implementation by [shikhar](https://github.com/shikhar/kafka-connect-dynamodb), but it seems to be missing major features (initial sync, handling shard changes) and is no longer supported.

-Also it tries to manage DynamoDB Stream shards manually by using one Kafka Connect task to read from each DynamoDB Streams shard, but since DynamoDB Stream shards are dynamic compared to static ones in Kinesis streams this approach would require rebalancing all Kafka Connect cluster tasks far to often.
+Also, it tries to manage DynamoDB Stream shards manually by using one Kafka Connect task to read from each DynamoDB Streams shard.
+But, since DynamoDB Stream shards are dynamic contrary to static ones in "normal" Kinesis streams this approach would require rebalancing all Kafka Connect cluster tasks far to often.

-Contrary in our implementation we opted to use Amazon Kinesis Client with DynamoDB Streams Kinesis Adapter which takes care of all shard reading and tracking tasks.
+In our implementation we opted to use Amazon Kinesis Client with DynamoDB Streams Kinesis Adapter which takes care of all shard reading and tracking tasks.

 ## Built with